 As an EU national you are entitled to come to Ireland to take up employment or self-employment.
 You do not need an employment permit.
 Nationals from the other countries of the European Economic Area (EEA), that is, Norway, Iceland and Liechtenstein, and Switzerland do not need employment permits to work in Ireland.

-If you are an EEA or Swiss national you and your family members have the right to come to Ireland for 3 months with no conditions attached under the European Communities (Free Movement of Persons) Regulations 2006 and 2008 which implement an EU Directive on the free movement of persons.
+If you are an EEA or Swiss national you and your family members have the right to come to Ireland for 3 months with no conditions attached under the European Communities (Free Movement of Persons) Regulations 2015 which implement an EU Directive on the free movement of persons.
 You then have the right of residence for longer than 3 months if:

 EEA and Swiss nationals are not required to register with the immigration authorities.
-Family members of EU citizens who are not themselves EEA or Swiss nationals are required to register with the immigration authorities and apply for a Residence Card.
-There is further information about the residence rights of EEA nationals.
+Family members of EU citizens who are not themselves EEA or Swiss nationals are required to register with the immigration authorities and apply for a residence card under EU Treaty Rights.
+You can read more in our document on the residence rights of EEA nationals.

 If you are an Irish citizen who has worked in another EEA country and are returning to Ireland, you are officially a migrant worker under EU legislation.
 This means that, among other things, your social security rights are extensively affected by EU Regulations.